A man fatally shot by a federal officer in Minnesota worked as an ICU nurse, his parents say

-A federal officer fatally shot a 37-year-old man in Minneapolis amid the Trump administration’s immigration crackdown.
+A federal immigration officer fatally shot a man in Minneapolis on Saturday, drawing hundreds of protesters onto the frigidly cold streets in a city already shaken by another fatal shooting weeks earlier.

-Minneapolis Gov. Tim Walz, a Democrat, said in a social media post that he had been in contact with the White House after the shooting.
-He called on President Donald Trump to end the crackdown in his state.
-The details surrounding the shooting weren’t immediately clear.

-Homeland Security spokeswoman Tricia McLaughlin told The Associated Press in a text messages that person had a firearm with two magazines.
-The shooting came amid widespread daily protests in the Twin Cities since the Jan.
-7 shooting of 37-year-old Renee Good.

-The officer who fatally shot Minneapolis man during protest is an 8-year Border Patrol veteran, federal officials say.
+Minneapolis Police Chief Brian O’Hara said a 37-year-old man was killed but declined to identify him.
+He added that information about what led up to the shooting was limited.
+The man was identified by his parents as Alex Jeffrey Pretti, an intensive care unit nurse.
+The officer who shot Pretti is an eight-year Border Patrol veteran, federal officials said.

-The Minnesota National Guard, which had been activated earlier by Gov. Tim Walz, was assisting local police amid growing protests.
+The Minnesota National Guard has been activated by Gov. Tim Walz and is assisting local police amid growing protests.
+Guard troops are going to both to the shooting site and to a federal building where officials have squared off with protesters daily.

+There have been daily protests in the Twin Cities since the Jan.
+7 shooting of 37-year-old Renee Good by an Immigration and Customs Enforcement officer who fired into her vehicle.
+Pretti was killed just over a mile away from where Good was shot.

 The Latest: